What thoughts are behind a jewellery design?

 What is the concept?
 Normally the client has a fair idea of what they want so it is a good starting point to brainstorm.
-If we are designing a range the idea normally wakes the designer up in the middle of the night.
-Hence they keep a notebook by the side of their bed.
+We then focus on drawing up a list of likes and dislikes.
+Dislikes are just as important as they keep the concept focused and it ensures us and the client that we are all on the same wavelength.
+If we are designing a range the idea normally wakes our creative director up in the middle of the night.
+Hence she keeps a notebook by the side of her bed.

 • How easy would it be to knock the stones?
 Theoretically the more claws around the central stone the better, however a 4 claw is perfectly strong and safe enough.
 If we were ever to do a 2 claw ring we would seriously study the other support for the stone